This guide will cover all the essential survival knots and their uses step-by-step. This is the only guide you will ever need for survival knots.

 After years of testing, I can truly recommend one rope, the Typhon East polypropylene braided nylon rope on Amazon.

 There are a couple of key points to avoid most deterioration.

 - Avoid contact with animals that like to gnaw or scratch.
-(Speaking of animals, learn how to make a DIY first aid kit for your dog now)

 - Avoid constant dampness.